-Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "AGRX."
+We have applied to list our common stock on the NASDAQ Global Market under the symbol "AGRX."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no market for our common stock, and we cannot assure you that a liquid trading market for our common stock will develop or be sustained after this offering.
 Future sales of substantial amounts of common stock, including shares issued upon exercise of options and warrants, in the public market after this offering, or the anticipation of those sales, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through sales of our equity securities.